FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_replace-config-with-oper/readme.md

 # RPC replace-config-with-operational

-This RPC replaces UniConfig topology nodes in the **Config** datastore with nodes from the **Operational** datastore.
+This RPC replaces UniConfig topology nodes in the `Configuration` datastore with nodes from the `Operational` datastore.

 RPC input contains a list of UniConfig nodes to replace.
 RPC output describes the result of the operation and matches all input nodes.

 If the RPC is invoked with an empty list of target nodes, the operation is invoked for all nodes modified in the UniConfig transaction.
 If any node fails, the entire RPC also fails.

 ![RPC replace-config-with-operational](RPC_replace-config-with-operational-RPC_replace_config_with_operational.svg)